 36. Iglesia de Nuestra Señora de Regla is an important site for practicants of Santería

-Santería is unique religious tradition in the Caribbean and Latin America that first combined the West African religious practices of enslaved peoples with the Roman Catholicism of Spanish colonizers.
+Santería is a unique religious tradition in the Caribbean and Latin America that first combined the West African religious practices of enslaved peoples with the Roman Catholicism of Spanish colonizers.

-Santería is widely practiced throughout Cuba, and practicants hold Havana’a Iglesia de Nuestra Señora de Regla in esteem despite being a Roman Catholic church.
+Santería is widely practiced throughout Cuba, and practicants hold Havana’a Iglesia de Nuestra Señora de Regla in esteem despite it being a Roman Catholic church.
 The altar’s black Madonna statue is associated with Yemayá, an orisha (god) of motherhood and the sea.

 37. Esquina Caliente is a bucket list destination for baseball fans